iflowfor8hours/arcadian-adventure/content/post/2016/2016-05-16-everyone-wants-a-PaaS.markdown

 * What clients want

 Often times I find myself working with a client where they are determined to accelerate development, and feel they need a build and deployment pipeline.
 Development teams need a pipeline that automatically runs tests, runs builds, maintains artifacts, configures applications, and manages deployments and promotions through their environments.
-Other requirements creep in such as tracking bugs and releases, integrating operational metrics from the application, adding business metrics around revenue or market events, and tracing static quality or other characteristics from their version control system or other sources, but the core functionality of the pipeline is ensuring artifacts go from environment to environment reliably and repeatably.
+Other requirements creep in such as tracking bugs and releases, integrating operational metrics from the application, adding business metrics around revenue or market events, and tracing static quality or other characteristics from their version control system or other sources, but the core functionality of the pipeline is ensuring artifacts go from environment to environment reliably and repeatably so that risk can be reduced.

 Many companies design their pipelines around their development environment, citing specifics about their processes or technologies that require attention, and scope creep begins to happen from the very inception.